Ngdustry/golang-journey-ui/README.md

 # **React Front End** [WIP]

-This directory houses the front end React application, which is currently WIP.
+This directory houses the front end React application, which is currently WIP, for the `golang-journey` project.

 It currently can interact with the back end (written in Go and WIP) to fetch and persist data in a database.